Companion SDK & API reference

 Platform: sessions & Admin API

 For developers and enterprises building on the dashboard: a project holds agent templates; every end user gets their own instance of an agent (separate memory, relationship progress, wallet).
 Your end users never handle keys — your backend holds a project Secret Key (pchy_sk_…, or pchy_sk_test_… for the unmetered test environment) and exchanges it per end user for a short-lived session token.
 First-seen external_user_ids are auto-provisioned.
+Important: external_user_id must be a stable id from your account system — a browser-generated / device-local id mints a brand-new instance (fresh memory) every time it changes.

 # Your BACKEND exchanges the project Secret Key for a per-user session.